The Pro-Life Action League was founded by Joseph M. Scheidler in 1980 with the aim of saving unborn children through non-violent direct action.

 Abortion Clinic Witness—Through prayer vigils outside abortion facilities and sidewalk counseling, we reach out to abortion-bound women and couples with abortion alternatives, confidential counseling, access to pregnancy resources and other help, and witness to the value of the lives being destroyed inside.
 This is the first and most important form of pro-life activism.

-Public Protest—We raise awareness of the injustice of abortion through marches, pickets, prayer vigils and displaying abortion victim images in the public square.
+Public Protest—We raise awareness of the injustice of abortion through marches, pickets, prayer vigils, and displaying abortion victim images in the public square.
 The League works with hundreds of local leaders throughout the U.S. coordinating national prayer and protest events, such as the National Day of Remembrance for Aborted Children.

-Speaking for Life the Media—We have appeared on Nightline, Hannity’s America, The O’Reilly Factor, Crossfire, Oprah, Good Morning America and many other programs and been covered in Newsweek, Time Magazine, The Los Angeles Times and The Chicago Tribune to name just a few.
+Speaking for Life the Media—We have appeared on Nightline, Hannity’s America, The O’Reilly Factor, Crossfire, Oprah, Good Morning America and many other programs and have been covered in Newsweek, Time Magazine, The Los Angeles Times and The Chicago Tribune to name just a few.

 Putting You to Work Saving Babies

-The Pro-Life Action League is eager to share our expertise See the Take Action section of this website for practical activities you can do to save babies from abortion in your own community, along with the training and tools you’ll need to be most effective.
+The Pro-Life Action League is eager to share our expertise.
+See the Take Action section of this website for practical activities you can do to save babies from abortion in your own community, along with the training and tools you’ll need to be most effective.

 To be an effective voice for our unborn brothers and sisters, visit the Learn the Facts section of this website.
-Arm yourself with the facts, figures and reasoned arguments you need to share the pro-life message and transform our culture.
+Arm yourself with the facts, figures, and reasoned arguments you need to share the pro-life message and transform our culture.

-Meet the League Staff and Board
+Meet the Pro-Life Action League Staff and Board of Directors

-The Pro-Life Action League is blessed with a dedicated staff, devoted board of directors and many wonderful volunteers.
+The Pro-Life Action League is blessed with a dedicated staff, devoted board of directors, and many wonderful volunteers.

 National Director and Founder, Joe Scheidler